 Sleep is an essential part of mental and physical recovery.
 Many dancers, from recreational to professional, have challenging classes and rehearsals on back to back days without enough time for recovery.
 If an athlete does not have enough recovery between high-intensity workouts or rehearsals, successive workouts or classes are done at a less than optimal physiological condition.1 If training stress is too high, and there is not enough adequate recovery, such as prior to a competition or performance, “overtraining” can occur.4 Over time, this pattern results in a plateau of performance and possible injury.1 A meta-analysis shows that dancer injury is extremely prevalent, with ankle, foot, lumbar and cervical spine injuries being the most frequently injured.6 One small study even found highest illness prevalence after six weeks of an overload training regimen in athletes.4 No dancer wants to be injured or sick before a performance, indicating that appropriate recovery – and most notably sleep – is imperative for excelling on stage.

 Adequate sleep can help prevent injuries and improve daily functions, but it is still important for dancers to pay attention to their bodies.
-Should any unusual pain or discomfort occur during or after rehearsal, make sure to begin the healing process as soon as possible by scheduling a free injury screen at your nearest Athletico location.
+Should any unusual pain or discomfort occur during or after rehearsal, make sure to begin the healing process as soon as possible by scheduling a free assessment at your nearest Athletico location.

 The Athletico blog is an educational resource written by Athletico employees.
 Athletico bloggers are licensed professionals who abide by the code of ethics outlined by their respective professional associations.
 The content published in blog posts represents the opinion of the individual author based on their expertise and experience.
 The content provided in this blog is for informational purposes only, does not constitute medical advice and should not be relied on for making personal health decisions.